 - In a medium bowl hand whisk together flour, baking soda, baking powder, salt, cinnamon, nutmeg, ginger, and cloves.
 Set aside.

-- In a large bowl combine warm melted butter with granulated sugar and dark brown sugar.
-Hand whisk together until sugar has dissolved into a liquid.
+- In a large bowl whisk together vegetable oil with granulated sugar and dark brown sugar.

 - Next, add pumpkin puree, eggs, and vanilla.
 Whisk until mixed.